GMAT vs CAT: Key differences on Syllabus, Eligibility, and Patterns

 How Many Times Can I Take the GMAT vs. CAT?

-While the GMAT has fewer restrictions than the CAT exam has on who can take the exam, it has more restrictions on how many times a test-taker can sit for the exam.
+While the GMAT has fewer restrictions than the CAT exam has on who can take the exam, it has some restrictions on how often a test-taker can sit for the exam.

-The total number of attempts a GMAT test-taker is permitted is 8.
-That is a lifetime total, so even if you take the GMAT today, and then take it again 10 years from now, your test attempt today still counts toward your limit.
-Furthermore, test-takers can sit for the GMAT no more than 5 times within any 12-month period and must wait at least 16 days between each test attempt.
+Test-takers can sit for the GMAT no more than 5 times within any 12 months and must wait at least 16 days between each test attempt.
 Note that only 2 of your total number of GMAT attempts can be GMAT Online attempts.
 If you’re interested, this article has more info on how many times you can take the GMAT.

 For test-takers sitting for the CAT exam, there is no limit on the number of attempts allowed over the course of a lifetime.
 Of course, since the exam is administered only once per year, you can’t sit for the CAT more often than that.
 But if you wanted to take the CAT every year for the rest of your life, technically, you could.